-Building the TOMODACHI Generation Morgan Stanley Ambassadors Program
+Building the TOMODACHI Generation: Morgan Stanley Ambassadors Program

 To be eligible for this seminar, you must meet the following criteria:

-You'll gain key global skills like cross-cultural understanding, leadership, teamwork, critical thinking, communication and networking.
+You will also develop key global skills like cross-cultural understanding, leadership, teamwork, critical thinking, communication and networking.

 Housing and Living